omarvlcst/posgrado/README.md

 # posgrado

-This repository is divided into three main directories:
+This repository is divided into three main folders:

 - My Masters dissertation work, together with pictures, illustrations, and references.
 - The main code I used for my project, developed together with my main tutor, Dr. Dany Page.
 This code includes three features: